-- DFPS-Licensed Institutions for children with intellectual and developmental disabilities, - State Supported Living Centers, - State Hospitals, - Home and Community-Based Services (HCS) Residential Placements, - Nursing Facilities, or - Intermediate Care Facilities for Intellectual Disabilities/Related Conditions (ICF/IID-RC).
+- DFPS-Licensed Institutions for children with intellectual and developmental disabilities; - State Supported Living Centers; - State Hospitals; - Home and Community-Based Services (HCS) Residential Placements; - Nursing Facilities or, - Intermediate Care Facilities for Intellectual Disabilities/Related Conditions (ICF/IID- RC).

-The current Network Provider case manager and caregiver(s) should work collaboratively with 4Kids and DFPS as we are carefully assessing the child's specific needs and attempting to exhaust all least restrictive placement options before recommending the child's placement in one of these institutions.
+The current Network Provider case manager and caregiver(s) should work collaboratively with 4Kids and DFPS while coordinating teams carefully assess the child's specific needs and attempt to exhaust all possible, least restrictive placement options before recommending the child's placement in one of these institutions.
 Placing a child in a certain institution should only take place when no other less restrictive placement is available that can meet the child's needs.
 The Network Provider case manager and caregiver(s) will have important information about the child to assist in this assessment.
 In addition, the Network Provider case manager should ensure the child is informed and prepared for this transition.